Explore Sukhothai: A Guide to Thailand’s First Kingdom

 What is the entry fee for Sukhothai?

-For most of the places, the entry fee for foreigners is around 100 Bahts and for locals, it is 20-30 Bahtts.
+For most of the places, the entry fee for foreigners is around 100 Baht, and for locals, it is 20-30 Baht

 Leave a Reply